netbek/dw-analytics/docs/prefect.md

 ### Create a deployment

-For example, here are the steps to create a deployment in the `dw_tutorial` project:
+For example, here are the steps to create a deployment in the `tutorial` project:

-1. Open [./projects/dw_tutorial/prefect.yaml](../projects/dw_tutorial/prefect.yaml#L44) and go to the commented section `Instructions for new deployments`.
+1. Open [./projects/tutorial/prefect.yaml](../projects/tutorial/prefect.yaml#L44) and go to the commented section `Instructions for new deployments`.

 2. Copy and append the template to the `deployments` list.